coq/coq/CONTRIBUTING.md

-  Note that in the case where you added new commands or tactics, you will have to manually insert them in the documentation, the tool won't do that for you, only check that what you documented is consistent with the parser.
+  Note that in the case where you added new commands or tactics, you will have to manually insert them in the documentation, the tool won't do that for you, although it should detect in most cases if you have forgotten to add documentation for your new command or tactic, or if the documentation is not consistent with the parser.

 You may run the linter yourself with `dev/lint-repository.sh`.